waltoto/inap.github.io/index.md

         if (choice === '') {
           result.innerHTML = '<p style=\'color: gray;\'>Image will appear here</p>';
         } else {
-          var imagePath = 'assets/img/' + choice + '.html';
+          var htmlPath = 'assets/img/' + choice + '.html';
-          var image = new Image(); // Create a new image element dynamically image.src = imagePath;  // Define the source

           // Clear previous content inside the result div result.innerHTML = '';

-          // Once image is loaded, append it to the result div image.onload = function() {
+          // Create an object element to embed the HTML as a visualization var object = document.createElement('object');
+          object.data = htmlPath; // Path to the HTML file
+          object.style.width = '100%'; // Make it fit the container
+          object.style.height = '100%'; // Make it fit the container

-            result.appendChild(image); // Add the new image to the result
+          // Append the object to the result div result.appendChild(object);
-            // Style the image to fit into the container image.style.objectFit = 'contain';  // Maintain the aspect ratio image.style.width = '100%';         // Scale to the width of the container image.style.height = '100%';        // Scale to the height of the container
-            image.style.display = 'block';      // Remove any extra spacing or margins image.style.margin = 'auto';        // Center the image
-          };

-          // Error handling if the image fails to load image.onerror = function() {
-            result.innerHTML = '<p style=\'color: gray;\'>Failed to load image</p>';
-          };
         }
       "
     >